Vivian-Tung/sudoku-vocabulary-app/finalTDDexamples.md

 <img src="./user-story-assets/tutorial.png" alt="save-menu" width="200px"><br />
 When the user clicks the ? icon in the top right corner, it will give an overview of regular sudoku is played and how our language learning sudoku plays.<br /><br />
 <img src="./user-story-assets/save_progress.jpg" width ="200px"><br/>
-This is the auto save feature, if the user leaves the game, it will show a prompt telling the user the progress will be saved.<br> <br/>
+This is the auto save feature, if the user leaves the game via back button of the device or back button on the screen, a prompt will pop up  telling the user that the progress will be saved.<br> <br/>
 <img src="./user-story-assets/main_load.jpg" width="200px"><br/>
 When the user returns to the main screen, the load button will allow the user to return to their previous state of the game.<br> <br/>
 <img src="./user-story-assets/resume_game.jpg" width="200px"><br/>